My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Visit Kīlauea Visitor Center

-At the Visitor Center, you can learn about the history of the island – both the geology and traditional Hawaiian stories.
+At the Visitor Center, you can also learn about the history of the island – both the geology and traditional Hawaiian stories.
 Together these will help you appreciate more about how these islands came to exist in the middle of the Pacific, and how important they are to the people who call them home.

 Hike to the Ha‘akulamanu (Sulphur Banks)